Laurence Gandar: Honours

 Gandar won a Kemsley Empire Journalist Scholarship and would spend a year in Britain.
 In 1974, Gandar was awarded an honorary doctorate by the University of the Witwatersrand and in 1990 he was awarded an honorary doctorate by the University of Natal.
 In 2010, he was honoured with a posthumous award as a World Press Freedom Hero from the International Press Institute.
 Other awards include a gold medal award by the British Institute of Journalists and a World Press Achievement Award in 1966 for his newspaper from the American Newspaper Publishers Association.

 Death

 He retired to the south coast of Natal and played golf and invested in the stock-market.
 His wife Isobel died in 1989.
-His son Mark died in 1998, and is survived by his wife Jenny and their three children: Collette, Sally, and Owen.
+His son Mark died in 1998, and is survived by his wife Jenny, his step daughters, Collette and Sally, and his son Owen.
 Laurence Gandar died in Pietermaritzburg, KwaZulu-Natal South Africa on 15 November 1998 shortly after the death of his son, and after several years of illness, from Parkinson's disease.